KJZou56/Real-estate-development-research/README.md

 an annotated copy of your R-code in case they need to re-run analyses.

 Generate a data report and summary of the given dataset.

+Data, instruction and a report are included in the repository.